-The following scores can be submitted for admissions into the degrees from September 2014:
+The following scores can be submitted for admissions into the degrees from September 2015:

 EFL - Intermediate Level Undergraduate Postgraduate

 TOEFL iBT 34 61 79-80

-TOEFL ITP 410-413 500 (5.0) 550 (5.0)
+TOEFL ITP 410-413 500 (4.5) 550 (5.0)

 IELTS 4.5 5.0 6.0

 IESOL B1 B2 B2

 CAE 36 41-46 52-57

-\A TOEFL score without the Test of Written English is not acceptable.
+A TOEFL score without the Test of Written English is not acceptable.

 EAHM only accepts official test scores sent directly to Admissions by the issuing agency.
 The TOEFL Institution Code of The Emirates Academy of Hospitality Management is 7116.
 We recommend that students request that their result be sent to us as soon as it is available.
 Please do note that EAHM reserves the right to re-test applicants for English proficiency.
 Should this re-test demonstrate an unacceptable score, the application will be void.
+All students have to complete an English Diagnostic test during orientation week.